 Commissioner of Public Safety Quotes in Lysistrata

 The Lysistrata quotes below are all either spoken by Commissioner of Public Safety or refer to Commissioner of Public Safety.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the New American Library edition of Lysistrata published in 1984.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the New American Library edition of Lysistrata published in 1984.).

 Lines 254 – 705 Quotes

 I DO NOT WANT TO BE SAVED, DAMMIT!